 Photo Credit: UnsplashHome »

-Although depression is one of the most prevalent mental illness in the United States, only about one-third of the people suffering from depression seek professional help.
+Although depression is one of the most prevalent mental illnesses in the United States, only about one-third of the people suffering from depression seek professional help.
 Perhaps, people with depression feel that their illness is not severe enough for a visit to a Psychiatrist’s office.
 People may also feel guilty or ashamed that they are struggling with feelings of depression.
-In order to find a remedy to their problem, people may start to self-medicate with chemical substances.
+In order to find a remedy for their problem, people may start to self-medicate with chemical substances.

 Undiagnosed co-occurring disorders:

 Many patients who are diagnosed with depression, bipolar disorder or another mental illness also were living with untreated drug or alcohol problems.
 The presence in individuals of both substance abuse activities and mental health conditions like depression is known as a co-occurring disorder.

 Co-occurring disorders (also known as dual diagnosis) is when someone simultaneously experiences a mental illness and a substance use disorder.
 People experiencing mental health conditions may turn to alcohol or other drugs as a form of self-medication in order to improve the mental health symptoms they are experiencing.
 However, the use of drugs and alcohol will only worsen the symptoms of mental illnesses while possibly creating an addiction.